everydaycomputing/everydaycomputing.github.io/_posts/2017-02-13-frankels-disease.md

 <!--excerpt-->

 “Absolutely useless.”
 Of course, if you’re trying to win WWII and spending time using one of the first electronic computers to reproduce tables that already exist, contracting Frankel’s disease is a problem.
 However, if you are a new teacher or a young person learning take control of a machine that is now a ever-present part of our lives, Frankel’s disease is a wonderful thing to catch.
 As we in the LTEC group work with teachers who are new to coding, we see that they are often very anxious about what they don’t know at first.
-But with a low-floor, high-ceiling programming environment like Scratch[^fn-scratch], they are quickly transfixed by the possibilities.
+But with a low-floor, high-ceiling programming environment like Scratch[^fn-scratch-2], they are quickly transfixed by the possibilities.

 Once a few blocks are put into place and the sprites begin to move, teachers’ imaginations are kindled and questions follow.
 As part of our work, we use a [manual](http://www.4-hmall.org/Product/4-hcurriculum-computer/discovering-computer-science-programming-through-scratch-level-1-set-of-2/01607S.aspx) that guides them through activities that introduce the concepts of sequence, iteration, conditionals, variables, and modularity.
 A minority of teachers will work straight through the manual.
 However, typically teachers catch Frankel’s disease, see something that sparks their interest, and follow that tangent away from the manual.